Aadi563/narrative-niche/README.md

 2. Create a new branch (`git checkout -b feature/your-feature`)
 3. Commit your changes
 4. Push to your branch and open a Pull Request

-## License
-This project is for educational and placement purposes.
-Feel free to use and modify it for your own learning or portfolio.